-Continuation funds have generated significant concerns among investors and regulators.
-126 But some crucial questions remain: What types of misalignments of interests do continuation funds cause?
+The continued growth of continuation funds has also drawn the attention of large institutional investors and regulators.
+How severe sale this rising trend and its reasons, some crucial questions remain open: What types of misalignments of interests do continuation funds cause?
 How severe are these conflicts?
-What are the economic interests of the GP?
+What are the economic interests of the GPs?
 Are they more aligned with the interests of the buying or the selling LPs?
-We now turn to examine these important questions.
+We now turn to examine these questions.